Natural scientific research in Canada: Space science

 In 2008, the Canadian Space Agency also announced plans to design and launch the Near Earth Object Surveillance Satellite (NEOSat) in 2010.
-Weighing 65 kg and about the size of a large suitcase, the satellite, which will optically search space near the earth with its 15 cm telescope for asteroids that represent a danger to the planet through collision, will be the first ever dedicated to this task.
+Weighing 65 kg and about the size of a large suitcase, the satellite, which will optically search space near the earth with its 15 cm telescope for asteroids that represent a danger to the planet through collision, will be the first dedicated to this task.
 It will also search for and track smaller objects that could represent a lesser but nevertheless significant danger.
 The $12 million machine is being designed and built by the University of Calgary and Dynacon Inc. of Mississauga, Ontario.
-It will be placed in a sun-synchronous polar orbit about 800 km above the earth.
-In November 2008, the Agency signed a $40 million 16-month contract with MacDonald Dettwiler and Associates Ltd. of Vancouver to begin the design of the RADARSAT Constellation (3 satellite) mission.
+It will be placed in a Sun-synchronous polar orbit about 800 km above the Earth.
+In November 2008, the Agency signed a $40 million 16-month contract with MacDonald Dettwiler and Associates Ltd. of Vancouver to begin the design of the RADARSAT Constellation (three satellite) mission.
 In the 2009 federal budget, the agency was awarded funding for the preliminary design of robotic lunar/Martian rovers.

 The University of Toronto operates the Canadian Advanced Nanospace eXperiment Program.
 In 2009, the University of Calgary and the University of Lethbridge established the Institute for Space Imaging Science, a Canadian first.

 A rather imaginative recent undertaking is one by the Mars Society, an international non-profit space advocacy organization and its Canadian branch, the Mars Society of Canada, which established the Flashline Mars Arctic Research Station (FMARS) as part of their Mars Analogue Research Station Programme near the Haughton Meteor Impact Crater on Devon Island, Nunavut in 2002.
-Designed to develop procedures for an eventual manned mission to Mars, the "crew members" inhabit a simulated Mars base and wear simulated space suits to conduct microbiological and geological studies and simulated Mars field explorations.
+Designed to develop procedures for an eventual crewed mission to Mars, the "crew members" inhabit a simulated Mars base and wear simulated space suits to conduct microbiological and geological studies and simulated Mars field explorations.